MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-dnk-vat-declaration-submission.md

 ---
-title: Submit VAT return in XML to the Danish Tax Agency
+title: Submit a VAT return in XML to the Danish Tax Agency
-description: This article describes how to set up, generate a value-added tax (VAT) declaration for Denmark in XML format and submit it to the Danish Tax Agency.
+description: This article describes how to set up, generate, and submit a value-added tax (VAT) declaration for Denmark in XML format.
 author: liza-golub
-ms.date: 03/10/2022
+ms.date: 08/22/2023
 ms.topic: article
 audience: Application User
 ms.reviewer: kfend